Arboretum Images 10e

 Fig & Fig Wasp Pollination May Be Even More Complicated

 When I began studying figs (Ficus) with horticulturist Steven Disparti over 30 years ago, I thought each species of fig had it own unique, symbiotic pollinator.
 This may still be true for some of the 876 species of Ficus; however, multiple pollinators and evidence from host & pollinator sharing data have complicated the fig & fig wasp story.
 The relationships undoubtedly follow kinships within subgenera & sections depicted in enormous Ficus DNA cladograms (evolutionary trees).
 There are 4 pollinated Australian fig species on campus in subgenus Urostigma and at least 3 verified species of Australian fig wasps: (12 possible interactions).
-If you exclude Section Conocycea & wasp Eupristina, and only consider the more closely related Section Malvanthera & 2 Pleistodontes wasp species on campus, there would be 7 possible interactions.
+If you exclude Section Conosycea & wasp Eupristina, and only consider the more closely related Section Malvanthera & 2 Pleistodontes wasp species on campus, there would be 7 possible interactions.
 Another complicating factor introduced into seedling diversity is possible hybridization between fig species pollinated by multiple wasp species each coming from at least 2 different host fig species.
+In fact, some authorities have speculated that host-sharing and host-switching by fig wasps may have lead to the enormous number of fig species.
+In host-sharing multiple fig species share the same pollinator wasp, while in host-switching a pollinator wasp evolves to use a different fig species as its primary host.

 F